 - Romantic love: Valentine’s Day

-- Family love: Family Day (Feb.
-19 here in Alberta)
+- Family love: Family Day (3rd Monday of each February here in Alberta)

 So, what better way to celebrate this month than a few activities specially designed to get your students forgetting that they are still learning?

 John Legend, Ed Sheeran, Tay Tay (Taylor Swift), Camila Cabello, & Adele are names that probably come up for many students when we ask about romantic music.
 But, THEY aren’t Romantic with a capital R.

 If your students want Romance with a capital R, they will need to look to:

 - Ludwig van Beethoven (wrote in both Classical & Romantic eras)